shenlu89/amazing-endemic-species/README.md

 All the information about species is from the IUCN Red List website.
 To make the IUCN Red List a more complete Barometer of Life.
 Donate via this link: https://www.iucnredlist.org/support/donate.

-If you want to sponsor the author, please via: https://github.com/sponsors/shenlu89.
+If you want to sponsor the author, please via this link: https://github.com/sponsors/shenlu89.

 ## License